MrUhu/crawl4ai-webcrawler/Readme.md

 * --accept-downloads: Download found images and files during the crawl (optional|boolean)

 ## Results
 The crawler saves its results in the results directory, with one markdown file per crawled website containing the cleaned HTML content.
-If deep crawling is enabled, it also provides information about downloaded media.
+If accept downloads is enabled, it also provides information about downloaded media.

-## Configuration
-You can configure various aspects of the crawler by modifying the parameters in the start_crawler function or by creating a configuration file.